Quickstart: Merchant

 npm init -y

-npm install @pincerpay/merchant express
+npm install @pincerpay/merchant hono @hono/node-server

 Create a .env file: